 Providence Health & Services Mental Health Specialist - Child & Adolescent Psych Unit in Oregon City, Oregon

-Providence is calling a Mental Health Specialist (0.6 FTE, Evenings) to Providence Willamette Falls Medical Center in Oregon City, OR.
+Providence is calling a Mental Health Specialist (0.6 FTE, Days) to Providence Willamette Falls Medical Center in Oregon City, OR.

-The Mental Health Specialist will work 3, 8 hour shifts/wk (from 3pm - 11:30pm) and will be expected to rotate every other weekend.
+The Mental Health Specialist will work 3, 8 hour shifts/wk (days and evenings - either 7am - 3:30pm OR 3pm - 11:30pm) and will be expected to rotate every other weekend.

 Providence Child and Adolescent Psychiatry Inpatient (CAPU) unit is unique as it's one of only a handful of programs of its kind in the US!
 This unit provides acute stabilization treatment for children age 5 – apx 12 (6 beds) and teens through age 17 (14 beds).
 Our program is developmentally/age appropriate and flexible to individual needs, and incorporates a trauma-informed approach to care.
 We partner with families during individualized treatment, as well as planning for transition back to their community.